ocimar84/funkosgalaxy/README.md

 ## Acknowledgments

+>  Acknowledgments

->  - Code Institute: I started this project by following the guidance and lessons from Code Institute's instructional projects.
-These projects provided a solid foundation for my understanding of web development.
+> - Code Institute: I began this project by following the guidance and lessons from Code Institute's instructional projects.
+These projects laid a strong foundation for my understanding of web development.

 >  - Mentors: A special thanks to the mentors Malia who provided valuable insights and assistance throughout the development process.
 Your guidance was instrumental in overcoming challenges and improving the quality of the project.